-San Diego County is as large as the states of Delaware and Rhode Island combined.
-In addition to mixing and matching one-day and two-day itineraries, the following suggested three-day itineraries are perfect for sightseeing the more outlying areas of San Diego, home to scenic mountains, deserts and a picturesque 70-mile coastline.
+San Diego County is as large as the states of Delaware and Rhode Island combined, so there's a lot of ground to cover.
+In addition to mixing and matching one-day and two-day itineraries, the following suggested three-day itineraries are perfect for exploring the more outlying areas of San Diego, home to scenic mountains, deserts and a picturesque 70-mile coastline.

 Historic Highway 101, linking La Jolla to Oceanside, is a scenic drive hugging the San Diego coast.
 In three days visitors can discover a number of beach communities reflecting the sun-kissed Southern California lifestyle:

 - Day 1: La Jolla sights and Del Mar, home of the Del Mar Racetrack ("where the turf meets the surf") and upscale shopping at Del Mar Plaza along Camino Del Mar

 - Day 2: Solana Beach, home of Cedros Design District, a hip, unique enclave of home furnishing stores, galleries and designer studios, and Encinitas, home of tranquil San Diego Botanic Garden and Swami Beach, made famous by the Beach Boys’ song “Surfin’ USA"

 - Day 3: Oceanside, home of Mission San Luis Rey (the largest California mission, called the "King of the Missions"), California Surf Museum, Oceanside Pier and picturesque Oceanside Harbor

 Find out more information about Historic Highway 101.

 The city of Carlsbad, located along the coast in San Diego's North County, has so much to offer that you can easily spend three days exploring the scene:

 - Day 1: LEGOLAND California, including the adjacent water park and aquarium